 1. Transport Encryption (Noise & PQC)

-Instead of relying on centralized Certificate Authorities (like TLS/HTTPS), NMP utilizes the Noise Protocol Framework, pioneered by applications like Signal.- Ed25519 Identities: Every Agent and Server generates an Ed25519 keypair.
+Instead of relying on centralized Certificate Authorities (like TLS/HTTPS), LIOP utilizes the Noise Protocol Framework, pioneered by applications like Signal.- Ed25519 Identities: Every Agent and Server generates an Ed25519 keypair.
 Your Public Key is your Peer ID on the internet.

 - Mutual Authentication: Connections in the Kademlia Mesh are mutually authenticated instantly.
 You know symmetrically who is invoking you, and they know who is answering.